Tomev/qcflow/docs/source/getting-started/logging-first-model/step2-mlflow-client.rst

 --------------------------------------

-By default, barring any modifications to the ``QCFLOW_TRACKING_URI`` environment variable, initializing the MlflowClient will designate your local storage as the tracking server.
+By default, barring any modifications to the ``QCFLOW_TRACKING_URI`` environment variable, initializing the QCFlowClient will designate your local storage as the tracking server.
 This means your experiments, data, models, and related attributes will be stored within the active execution directory.

 For the context of this guide, we'll utilize the tracking server initialized earlier in the documentation, instead of using the